vueuse/vueuse/packages/index.md

 features:
   - title: 🎛 Feature Rich
-    details: 140+ functions for you to choose from
+    details: Many functions for you to choose from
   - title: 🕶 Seamless migration
     details: Works for both Vue 3 and 2
   - title: ⚡ Fully tree shakeable